chio-nzgft/echochio-tw.github.io/_posts/2018-07-07-python_ssh_mail.md

 finally:
     client.close()

-# datainp type tuple ...
+# datainp type is tuple ...
-# use join tuple as string
+# use join tuple to a string
 # replace \n to <br>
 data = ''.join(datainp).replace('\n', '<br>')
 import smtplib